kylemsguy/iTunes2RockboxPlaylist/README.md

   -l ROCKBOX_LIBRARY, --rockbox-library ROCKBOX_LIBRARY
                         If we only want to search a subdirectory of the Rockbox device, pass the library path here -r ROCKBOX_ROOT, --rockbox-root ROCKBOX_ROOT
-                        If your Rockbox Music library is stored on an SD card, specify the prefix now (e.g. Clip+ microSD is mounted at <microSD1>) -c, --case-sensitive  Enforce case sensitivity in filenames -e, --ignore-extensions
+                        If your Rockbox Music library is stored on an SD card, specify the prefix (e.g. Clip+ microSD is mounted at <microSD1>) -c, --case-sensitive  Enforce case sensitivity in filenames -e, --ignore-extensions